skysqlinc/skysql-docs/docs/Portal features/Infrastructure Upgrades.md

 ## Best Practices

 ### Planning Your Upgrades
-- **Upgrade During Low Traffic**: Since upgrades happen immediately, perform them during low-traffic periods
+- **Upgrade During Low Traffic**: For single-node databases, perform upgrades during low-traffic periods since they require a restart
 - **Monitor Notifications**: Regularly check the Portal and email notifications for upgrade requirements
-- **Plan for Downtime**: Coordinate with your team about the brief service interruption during restart
+- **Plan for Single-Node Services**: Coordinate with your team about the brief service interruption for single-node database restarts.
+Multi-node databases can be upgraded anytime without service impact.

 ## Frequently Asked Questions

 **Q: How long does an infrastructure upgrade take?**
-A: Most infrastructure upgrades complete within 2-5 minutes, including the database restart time.
+A: Multi-node databases experience no downtime during infrastructure upgrades.
+Single-node databases complete upgrades within 2-5 minutes, including the database restart time.

 **Q: Can I schedule an upgrade for later?**
 A: No, infrastructure upgrades begin immediately when initiated.
 Plan to perform them during appropriate maintenance windows.